John-Bell/taxcalc/README.md

 - Open the app in Safari on iOS or any modern browser.
 - Tap the share button and choose **Add to Home Screen** to install.

+## 🚀 Deployment

+The site is published at [https://john-bell.github.io/taxcalc/](https://john-bell.github.io/taxcalc/).
+Deep links remain functional thanks to the GitHub Pages 404 fallback and client-side redirect restoration.